mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 This is going to be the *typology of our replica set* once we've added our *two nodes*.
 And our supervisor wanted to add a *secondary and an arbiter instead of just two secondaries*, because an *arbiter* is a much cheaper *node* to maintain.
 It doesn't need to *copy or replicate* all of the data from the *primary*, but it still provides us with an odd number of *voting numbers in the set*.

-So here I'm connected to our replica set, and I'm just going to rs.isMaster to see that typology really quickly.
-And we can see that our replica set currently has three nodes in it.
-So here I'm just going to launch a mongod using a configuration file for our fourth node.
-And the config files for the arbiter and the secondary are going to be very similar to the ones for our other nodes.
+So here I'm connected to our *replica set*, and I'm just going to *rs.isMaster()* to see that *typology* really quickly.
+And we can see that our *replica set* currently has *three nodes* in it.
+So here I'm just going to launch a *mongod* using a *configuration file for our fourth node*.
+And the *config files for the arbiter and the secondary* are going to be very similar to the ones for our other *nodes*.

 ```javascript
 m103-example:PRIMARY> use admin